KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 Template Titles - Built In
 --------------------------

-**Kdenlive** has some built-in title templates that can be accessed from the :guilabel:`Template` drop-down list found on the bottom of the **Title Clip** window - see below.
+**Kdenlive** has some built-in title templates that can be accessed from the :guilabel:`Template:` drop-down list found on the bottom of the **Title Clip** window - see below.

 .. image:: /images/Kdenlive_Template_Title1.png
    :width: 450px
    :alt: Template_title1

-To install more built-in title templates choose :ref:`download_new_title_templates` from the :guilabel:`Settings` menu.
+To install more built-in title templates choose the :menuselection:`Settings --> Download New Title Templates...` menu item.
+See :ref:`download_new_title_templates`.

 The :file:`.kdenlivetitle` files that supply these templates are installed to :file:`/usr/share/kdenlive/titles`.

 Import an Image into the title
 ------------------------------

-On the Toolbar overflow menu (**>>**) shown in the picture below, the second menu item - (labeled only with :kbd:`Alt + I` in ver 0.9.2 - fixed in ver 0.9.4) - is the **Add Image** Button.
+On the Toolbar overflow menu (:guilabel:`>>`) shown in the picture below, the second menu item is the :guilabel:`Add Image` button.
 Selecting this brings up a file chooser where you can choose an image to be inserted into your title.

 .. image:: /images/Kdenlive_Add_image_to_title.png
    :alt: Kdenlive_Add_image_to_title